v-fearam/msbuild-examples/custom-task-code-generation/README.md

 * Full MSBuild: This version of MSBuild usually lives inside Visual Studio.
 Runs on .NET Framework.
 Visual Studio uses this when you execute “Build” on your solution or project.
 * Dotnet MSBuild: This version of MSBuild is bundled in the .NET Core Command Line.
 Runs on .NET Core.
 Visual Studio does not directly invoke this version of MSBuild.
 Currently only supports projects that build using Microsoft.NET.Sdk.

-if you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target [.NET Standard 2.0](https://docs.microsoft.com/dotnet/standard/net-standard), and we want to run inside Visual Studio which runs on .NET Framework..NET Framework doesn't support .NET Standard 2.1.
+if you want to share code between .NET Framework and any other .NET implementation, such as .NET Core, your library should target [.NET Standard 2.0](https://docs.microsoft.com/dotnet/standard/net-standard), and we want to run inside Visual Studio which runs on .NET Framework. .NET Framework doesn't support .NET Standard 2.1.